-The heated mirrors are controlled by the rear window defogger switch.
-The heater elements in the mirror are activated only when the rear window defogger switch is in the On position.
-The heater elements in the mirrors cannot be repaired and, if faulty, the entire mirror unit must be replaced.
-Refer to Group 8T - Power Mirrors for the diagnosis and service of this component.
+The heating grid behind each outside mirror glass cannot be repaired and, if faulty or damaged, the entire mirror unit must be replaced.
+Refer to Group 8T - Power Mirror Systems for the power mirror service procedures.

 DEFOGGER SWITCH

 The rear window defogger switch is mounted in the inboard instrument panel switch pod, inboard of the steering column.
 The momentary-type switch provides a hard-wired ground signal to the Body Control Module (BCM) each time it is depressed.
 The BCM rear window defogger timer and logic circuitry responds by energizing or de-energizing the rear window defogger relay.